 All types of survey responses can cause email tasks to be sent under certain conditions.

 - Completed responses (people who got all the way to an end of the survey) will generate email tasks they meet the conditions for.

-- Partial completes (people who didn’t finish their survey) do not generate emails unless the task has a condition added to it, and the response is recorded.
+- Incomplete survey responses (people who didn’t finish their survey) do not generate emails unless the task has a condition added to it, and the response is recorded.

 - Imported responses only generate emails if they’re selected as a response condition.

 - Offline app responses only generate emails if they’re selected as a response condition and are then uploaded.

 - Preview responses always generate emails they meet the conditions for, unless there’s specifically a condition saying they should not generate a response.